iBLiSSIN/Surviv.io-Mod-Pack/Mod 2/README.md

 -  Recolor hidden crates in green: barrel crate, stone crate, and tree crate, and show where are on the map
 -  Make bushes and trees transparent
 -  Recolor barrels in red
--  Make bullets more visible
+-  Make bullets more visible and be red

 ## 💡 Using hack instruction